Multi-Agent Teams Hold Experts Back: Discussion

 \subsection{Implications for Multi-Agent System Design}

-Our findings reveal systematic failures in expertise leveraging that persist across team compositions, task types, model families, and expertise distributions---suggesting fundamental limitations in how current LLMs handle epistemic authority, possibly stemming from alignment procedures.
-Addressing these failures may require rethinking alignment objectives rather than mere prompt engineering or workflow design.
+Our findings reveal consistent failures in expertise leveraging that persist across team compositions, task types, model families, expertise distributions, and multiple multi-agent interaction protocols, pointing to a broad limitation in how current LLMs handle epistemic authority that we hypothesize may stem in part from alignment procedures.
+Fully addressing these failures may therefore require advances in alignment objectives rather than mere prompt engineering or workflow design.
 For practitioners, current multi-agent teams will likely require explicit role specification and workflow design; until models can autonomously leverage expertise, human oversight will likely remain essential for high-stakes applications.